Mihai Olos: Visiting the 1968 Venice Biennial

-First international solo show: Rome,"Felluca Gallery"(1969)
+First international solo show: Rome, "Felluca Gallery" (1969)

-Arriving in the Italian capital, Mihai Olos got accommodation and the possibility to work at the Romanian Academy's subsidiary, where another artist, Petru Achiţenie was spending the time of his scholarship.
+Arriving in the Italian capital, Mihai Olos got accommodation and the possibility to work at the Romanian Academy's subsidiary, where another artist, Petru Achițenie was spending the time of his scholarship.
 Olos came with letters of recommendation to the members of the Romanian diaspora received from Petru Comarnescu.
-Among these, journalist Horia Roman and his daughter Cecilia (who became his closest friends), painter Vasile Drăguţescu, journalist Mircea Popescu and others.
+Among these, journalist Horia Roman and his daughter Cecilia (who became his closest friends), painter Vasile Drăguțescu, journalist Mircea Popescu and others.
 But Olos met and visited also Italian personalities in Romance studies like Rosa del Conte and others.
 As it is well known this was the period of students movements and it was a hard time for academics.

 In just a period of some months, the young artist succeeded to set up his one-man show at "Felluca" art gallery.
-The well-organized opening – that could be considered a performance, as the artist clad in a hairy peasant's coat from Maramureș ("guba"), sang folk songs and hollered -- proved to be a great success.
+The well-organized opening – that could be considered a performance, as the artist clad in a hairy peasant's coat from Maramureș ("guba"), sang folk songs and hollered – proved to be a great success.
 The Romanian Embassy was represented by its Cultural Ataché, there were actors from the Cinecitta, artists, critics, diplomats, and, naturally, members of the Romanian diaspora.
 The show consisted in small stained glass paintings and small wooden sculptures whose forms already show the structural elements of the module for his universal city.
 Comments on the show appeared in the most important dailies and weeklies in Rome, such as Momento-sera, Il Tempo, Il Giornale d'Italia, Il mesagero, This Week in Rome.
 Among those who signed articles, besides the gallery owners, Derna and Vittore Querrel, had been also Lorenza Trucchi, an important art critic.

 Besides his visit of Biennial and the promotion of his work, his stay in Italy had a profound impact on the artist.
 Starting with all that could be seen in Rome, he succeeded to go also to other important Italian cities.
 He visit the most important museums, churches and historical monuments, and saw the most famous Italian artists' work.
 He also met or at least saw the work of the important artists of the day.
 It is no wonder that he did not hurry to return home.
 But the news from home – his father's being prosecuted for not having joined the collective farm and his wife being questioned about the date of his return – made him shorten his stay.

 Why did he not remain in Italy for good?
-Ceauşescu's refusal to join the Warsaw-pact troops at the invasion of Czechoslovakia had changed the perception of Romania in a favorable way in the eyes of the west.
+Ceaușescu's refusal to join the Warsaw-pact troops at the invasion of Czechoslovakia had changed the perception of Romania in a favorable way in the eyes of the west.
 Thus the artist accepted the idea to return home in the hope that there would be other opportunities to leave the country.